How to Build Self Confidence

-People who are confident aren’t just eager to practise; they’re also willing to admit that they aren’t — and can’t be — experts.
+People who are confident aren’t just eager to practice; they’re also willing to admit that they aren’t — and can’t be — experts.
 As Gruenfeld puts it, “Knowing when you need support is better than not knowing.”
 “It takes a certain amount of confidence to be willing to accept that you need direction or support, specifically trust in your ability to learn.”

 It’s a wise strategy to play to your strengths, but not if it makes you reluctant to accept new challenges.
 “Try something you don’t think you can do.
 Many people don’t know what they are capable of until they are really tested.
 Failure can be a great confidence booster.

 Principles to Bear in Mind

 Knowing what you already know and what you still need to learn can help you go forward.